Report

 We have analyzed data on DIVERT cases from the program’s launch through January 19, 2024.
 During that time, approximately 22 months, a total of 3,747 criminal cases were screened for eligibility by the DIVERT Program Coordinator.
 Of these, 656 (18%) were found eligible, and 3,091 were not.
 In other words, the program’s basic eligibility criteria (first-time, nonviolent) ruled out participation in about four out of five cases.
 In most instances, defendants were screened out as a result of the “first-time offender” requirement: about 90% of all those rejected had prior criminal convictions.

 We also found that enrollment was low even among those flagged as eligible during the screening process.
-Overall, only 87 of the 656 individuals flagged as eligible (13%) actually entered the DIVERT program: • Of the 401 misdemeanor cases identified as eligible, 19 (5%) were enrolled. • Of the 288 felony cases flagged as eligible, 68 (24%) were enrolled.
+Overall, only 87 of the 656 individuals flagged as eligible (13%) actually entered the DIVERT program.
+Of the 401 misdemeanor cases identified as eligible, 19 (5%) were enrolled.
+Of the 288 felony cases flagged as eligible, 68 (24%) were enrolled.

 One likely reason for the very low program enrollment rate among eligible misdemeanor cases is that most such cases were unlikely to be prosecuted anyway, even without DIVERT participation.
 When we looked at all the eligible but not enrolled misdemeanor cases that had received a final disposition at the time of our analysis (256 out of 382), we found that the majority (161, or 63%) had been dismissed outright.
+It is plausible that misdemeanor defendants, even when notified of their eligibility, were less likely to find the program attractive, given the probable outcome of their case.

 Felony cases identified as eligible in the screening process were somewhat more likely to be enrolled, and this may be related to the fact that the stakes were higher.
 DIVERT may have appeared more attractive to felony defendants because the alternative was unlikely to be dismissal: Of those felony cases that were flagged but not enrolled and had final dispositions at the time of our analysis (90 out of 220), only 16% had ended in dismissal.